doctrine/phpcr-odm-documentation/en/reference/working-with-objects.rst

 -  If X is a new document, it becomes managed.
 The document X will be entered into the repository as a result of the flush operation.
--  If X is a preexisting managed document, it is ignored by the persist operation.
-However, the persist operation is cascaded to documents referenced by X, if the relationships from X to these other documents are mapped with cascade=PERSIST or cascade=ALL (see "Transitive Persistence").
+-  If X is a pre-existing managed document, it is ignored by the persist operation.
+However, the persist operation is cascaded to documents referenced by X if the relationships from X to these other documents are mapped with cascade=PERSIST or cascade=ALL (see "Transitive Persistence").
 -  If X is a removed document, it becomes managed.